What to Read …

 Below: Two line drawings by the author, Dr Sheila Cassidy, plus a photo of her after arriving in England after being expelled from Chile, Dec.
 1975.

 Finally she obtains her medical license, but continues to work at various charity hospitals – but now as a doctor, she earns an income.
 She believes in charity, and her Catholic faith pushes her into friendships with more radical elements.
-After a priest secretly asks her to patch up a rebel in hiding with a gunshot wound—she finds out that he is a leader in MIR, Chile’s Revolutionary Left Movement.
+After a priest secretly asks her to patch up a rebel with a gunshot wound who is in hiding —she finds out that he is a leader in MIR, Chile’s Revolutionary Left Movement.
 Within the month she is arrested – and despite her British citizenship – she is imprisoned and tortured.

 Much of her torture is on a parrilla (a grill), with electric wires, which she illustrates with a line drawing in the book.
 Indeed, her simple drawings throughout the book make her experiences and her beliefs very real.
 Two of her illustrations are in this post.

 Half dead from the torture with electric current, she gives her captors a false address of the house where she attended to the rebel; she deliberately calls him by a bogus name.
-The captors dressed her, pushed her into a car with men toting machine guns.
+The captors dressed her, pushed her into a car with guards toting machine guns.
 They demanded she take them to the house.
-Pause for a moment: most of us think – if we were under torture, why not give a false story?
+Pause for a moment: most of us think – if we were under threat of torture–why not give a false story?
 What could be the harm?
 Here is what happened to Cassidy.

-They drove up to a big house, which fit with what she had somehow dreamed up, in a wealthy suburb.
+They drove up to a big house in a wealthy suburb which fit with what she had somehow dreamed up.
 Suddenly she feared for the lives of those inside –whom of course she did not know and had nothing to do with hiding the injured rebel.
 In the middle of night, her captors broke down the door and demanded to know where the injured man lay.
 But the only people in the house were an elderly couple, servants of the rich family who were out of the country.
-What happened to the couple was probably terrible—Cassidy does not know but she begins to understand how dangerous to others her lies were.
+What happened to the couple was probably terrible—Cassidy does not know but she begins to understand how dangerous her lies were others .
 Again she was subject to more sessions on the parrilla, which she barely survived.

 Cassidy’s book, published a mere two years after she was expelled from Chile, is marvelous and inspiring.
 She had to choose between her church, and her friends in the poblaciones (very poor suburbs) and those on the revolutionary left.
 Against her better nature, she became a political activist.